TKlamp/Data-Logging-Tutorial/README.md

 ## Troubleshooting

-The easist way is to reboot your tester and run the script again.
-Make you "recording" is paused before transferring data.
-Only run script within 10 seconds after tringgering data transfer button.
+- Reboot your tester and run the script again.
+- Do make sure "recording" is paused before transferring data.
+- Only run script within 10 seconds upon tringgering data transfer button.
+Too soon or too late may lead to error.

-Alter the ordering may lead to error or receving irrelevant data.
+- Altering the order of steps may lead to error or receive irrelevant data.